rseptcodes/flatmines/README.md

 ## 🚀 Future Improvements

 * **File Separation (ES6 Modules):** Break down the single JavaScript configuration into smaller, cohesive modules (`board.js`, `ui.js`, `events.js`, `ai.js`) for better code maintainability.
-* **Difficulty Levels & Config Menu:** Expand the currently empty `configMenu` to allow users to choose different grid sizes and bomb ratios (e.g., Easy, Medium, Hard).
+* **Enhanced Difficulty System:** Allow users to choose between different grid sizes and bomb densities (Easy, Medium, and Hard).
 * **Mobile Touch Support Optimization:** Fully implement and polish the `setupMobileInput` functionality to ensure a seamless experience on touch devices (long-press for flags, tap for reveal).
 * **Enhanced Auto-Solver:** Improve the auto-solver logic to be more precise on higher difficulty levels.